branaway/Japid/readme.txt

 * Version History:

+2011/6/11: V0.8.4.5:
+    1. improvement: no detect changes at plugin load when running in PROD mode.
+Possibly a bug impacting GAE.
 2011/6/8: V0.8.4.4:
     1. improvement: made tag objects as method local objects and reuse them for better performance.
 2011/6/8: V0.8.4.3: